nixos-asia/website/en/blog/nixify-haskell-project-intro.md

 In this example, we will use [GNU hello](https://www.gnu.org/software/hello) package from [`nixpkgs`](https://github.com/NixOS/nixpkgs) flake.
 Therefore, we'll specify the nixpkgs flake as an input, specifically using its `nixpkgs-unstable` branch.

+>[!note] The `nixpkgs-unstable` naming
->[!note] `nixpkgs-unstable` branch is named as such because of the frequent updates it receives and doesn't imply that it is unsafe.
+> The `nixpkgs-unstable` branch is named as such because of the frequent updates it receives and doesn't imply that it is unsafe.

 ### Outputs